 - Turn knowledge into action through practical strategies and tools for employers.

 These objectives are achieved by:

 - Funding and sponsoring research and initiatives aimed at improving understanding, prevention and management of mental health issues, particularly as they impact the workplace.

 - Promoting and facilitating knowledge exchange including the sharing of research and survey results.

 - Supporting the development of programs and resources aimed at improving psychological health and safety in the workplace.

 This site provides access to credible and evidence-based tools and resources to help with the prevention, support and management of workplace mental health issues.

-Great-West Life has played a key role alongside the Mental Health Commission of Canada (MHCC) and others in developing the voluntary National Standard of Canada on Psychological Health and Safety in the Workplace, and continues to work collaboratively with the MHCC and other organizations to promote psychological health and safety.
+Canada Life has played a key role alongside the Mental Health Commission of Canada (MHCC) and others in developing the voluntary National Standard of Canada on Psychological Health and Safety in the Workplace, and continues to work collaboratively with the MHCC and other organizations to promote psychological health and safety.

 Kelty Mental Health Resource Centre